cncf/tag-env-sustainability/website/content/events/2023-Kubecon-na.md

 We are looking forward to hearing your perspectives and welcome everyone who wants to contribute to our efforts in the cloud native sustainability space.
 Let’s reduce the environmental sustainability footprint of the cloud, data centers and CNCF projects together.

-# Overview of TAG Environmental Sustainability Talks
+## Overview of TAG Environmental Sustainability and Related Talks

 * [Keynote: Environmental Sustainability in the Cloud Is Not a Mythical Creature - Frederick Kautz, TestifySec; Rimma Iontel, Red Hat; Tammy McClellan, Microsoft; Marlow Weston, Intel; Niki Manoledaki, Grafana Labs](https://kccncna2023.sched.com/event/1R4Tl/keynote-environmental-sustainability-in-the-c[…]anoledaki-grafana-labs)

 * [CNCF Environmental Sustainability TAG Updates and Information - Marlow Weston, Intel & Niki Manoledaki, Grafana Labs](https://kccncna2023.sched.com/event/1R2mQ/cncf-environmental-sustainability-tag-updates[…]anoledaki-grafana-labs)